Oliver-Lii/statuscake-helpers/Documentation/MaintenanceWindows/Remove-StatusCakeHelperMaintenanceWindow.md

 ```

 ### -Name
-A descriptive name for the maintenance window
+Name of the maintenance window to remove

 ```yaml
 Type: String